elastic/package-registry/README.md

 1. Open the Dockerfile used by elastic-package and change the base image for the Packge Registry (use `main` instead of `v1.15.0`):
     - Usually the path would be `${HOME}/.elastic-package/profiles/default/stack/Dockerfile.package-registry`
+    - This Dockerfile already enables the Proxy mode (more info at [section](#proxy-mode))

    ```
    FROM docker.elastic.co/package-registry/package-registry:main
    ```

-4. Now you're able to start the stack using Elastic Package (Elasticsearch, Kibana, Agent, Fleet Server, Package Registry):
+2. Now you're able to start the stack using Elastic Package (Elasticsearch, Kibana, Agent, Fleet Server) with your own Package Registry:

    ```
    elastic-package stack up -v -d
    ```

-Elastic Package uses the image of the latest release by default.

 ### Healthcheck